Basil (Ocimum basillicum)

 Extraction Method: Steam distilled

-Parts Used: Leaves and flowers
+Parts Used: Leaves and flower

 Perfumery note: Top